SAP-samples/teched2022-DA264/exercises/ex1/README.md

 2. Click on 'Browse Connections'.
 <br>![](/exercises/ex1/images/Ex01_Part03_02.png)

-3. Click 'List View'.
+3. You are currently viewing a connections in a Grid View layout.
+Click 'List View'.
 <br>![](/exercises/ex1/images/Ex01_Part03_03.png)

-4. This allows to show the list of connections as a list.
+4. This allows to view a list of connections.
 <br>![](/exercises/ex1/images/Ex01_Part03_04.png)

 5. Select 'View Capabilities' for the 'HANA_DEMO' or 'HANA_LOCALHOST' connection.